dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 - A domain transfer is about to start
 - Adding a domain for DNS management

-You can also auto-import the zone for your domain at any time by clicking on <label>Auto-import DNS</label> from the record editor.
+Auto-import the zone for your domain any time by clicking on <label>Auto-import DNS</label> from the record editor.

 ## Overview